Introduction to Colorado Slot Machine Casino Gambling 2018

 Each month, the Division provides actual payout return statistics, including state-wide non-tribal casinos as well as specifically for each of the three historic mountain towns.

 These actual payout return statistics are offered as hold percentages, where payout% is 100% minus hold%.
 In other words, these payout reports provide the percentage made by the casino operator rather than the percentage retained by the player, so will need to be converted.

 Gaming at the two tribal casinos in Colorado is regulated by negotiated tribal-state compacts.

-However, except for being allowed to be open 24 hours and not providing actual payout return statistics, these gaming regulations appear to be identical to the state gaming regulations put in place for casinos in the three historic mountain towns.
+However, except for not allowing alcohol between 2 a.m. and 8 a.m. as well as not providing actual payout return statistics, these gaming regulations appear to be identical to the state gaming regulations put in place for casinos in the three historic mountain towns.